GoThereGit/EvaHan/README.md

 This section offers a detailed description of the tasks encompassed in EvaHan 2025.

-## Named Entity Recognition (NER)
+## Named Entity Recognition

-In numerous Chinese language processing systems, Named entity recognition (NER) is a critical task often performed alongside other processing functions.
+In numerous Chinese language processing systems, Named entity recognition is a critical task often performed alongside other processing functions.
 NER involves identifying and classifying entities in Chinese text into predefined categories, such as people and locations.
 The meanings of each annotation label can be found in Table 1 and Table 2.

 The evaluation toolkit will assess the effectiveness of the NER process.